Learning DNF through Generalized Fourier Representations: BN Induced Fourier Basis

 for all $\bfx\in \{0,1\}^n$.
 Then, the Boolean Fourier basis on the BN $G$ is:

 \begin{definition}[BN Induced Fourier Basis] The Boolean Fourier basis for a BN given by $G$ and the associated parameters is defined as

-for all $\CS \subseteq V$ and $\bfx\in \set{0,1}^n$. \end{definition} To simplify the presentation, we assume $G$ is known and omit any notation showing an explicit dependence on $G$.
+for all $\CS \subseteq V$ and $\bfx\in \set{0,1}^n$.
+Note that for $S=\phi$, the product is empty and $\phi_{\CS}(\bfx)=1$. \end{definition} To simplify the presentation, we assume $G$ is known and omit any notation showing an explicit dependence on $G$.
 The next lemma shows that this is indeed an orthonormal basis and develops some more useful properties of the basis.